-What is the difference between Crawling and Indexing in SEO?
+What is the difference between Crawling, Indexing, and Rendering in SEO?

 Here's the (frequently used) list of web crawlers and their respective User Agents as of August 2020 (with an admittedly US-based perspective):